If you have been diagnosed with cancer, we're here to help.

 ZAP-X Radiosurgery for Brain Tumors at MedStar Georgetown Cancer Institute at MedStar Southern Maryland Hospital Center

-ZAP-X ® is the first radiosurgery system of its kind on the east coast designed to treat brain tumors.
+ZAP-X ® was the first radiosurgery system of its kind on the east coast designed to treat brain tumors.
 In this short video, watch radiation oncologist Andrew Satinsky, MD, provide an overview of the machine so you know what to expect during treatment.

 Conveniently close to home